rackomar/rack/README.md

 # IRCCloud Keep Alive Utility

-# UPDATE 7/4/2021: Due to ongoing updates needed to support the IRCCloud API in future, this project is temporarily unstable, check back in a few days for a stable version.
-Thanks!

 A simple Heroku application to keep your IRCCloud connection always active!

 This script is based on the version made by [osm](https://github.com/osm/icka/).
 Unlike that version, this fork can be completely deployed to and configured for Heroku from the browser.
 Heroku config vars are used to store your IRCCloud credentials.